Skip to content

 • Current State of Alaska EMS certification at applicable certification level.

-• Current ALS credentials if required by certification level.
+• Maintain any applicable BLS and ALS credentials required for the current certification level.

 Contact the Medical Operations Program